Almost everything you need to know about SPACs – TechCrunch

 How long does a SPAC have to get all of this done?

-It varies, but the standard seems to be around two years.
+It varies, but the standard is around two years.

+And if they can’t get it done in the designated time frame?

 What do you call that phase of the deal after the partner company has been identified and agrees to merge, but before the actual combination?

-That’s called De-SPACing and during this stage of things, the SPAC has to obtain shareholder approval through that vote we talked about, followed by a review and commenting by the SEC.
+That’s called the de-SPAC’ing process, and during this stage of things, the SPAC has to obtain shareholder approval, followed by a review and commenting period by the SEC.

-Toward the end of this stretch — which can take 12 to 18 weeks — bankers aretaking out the new operating team and, in the style of a traditional roadshow, getting the story out to analysts who cover the segment so when the combined new company is revealed, it receives the kind of support that keeps public shareholders interested in a company.
+Toward the end of this stretch — which can take 12 to 18 weeks altogether — bankers start taking out the new operating team in the style of a traditional roadshow and getting the story out to analysts who cover the industry so that when the combined new company is revealed, it receives the kind of support that keeps public shareholders interested in a company.

 Will we see more people from the venture world like Palihapitiya and Hartz start SPACs?

-So far, says Weekes, he’s seeing less interest from VCs in sponsoring SPACs and more interest from them in selling their portfolio companies to a SPAC.
+Weekes, the investment banker, says he’s seeing less interest from VCs in sponsoring SPACs and more interest from them in selling their portfolio companies to a SPAC.
 As he notes, “Most venture firms are typically a little earlier stage investors and are private market investors, but there’s an uptick of interest across the board, from PE firms, hedge funds, long-only mutual funds.”

 That might change if Hartz has anything to do with it.
 “We’re actually out in the Valley, speaking with all the funds and just looking to educate the venture funds,” he says.
 “We’ve had a lot of requests in.
 We think we’re going to convert [famed VC] Bill Gurley from being a direct listings champion to the SPAC champion very soon.”

-In the meantime, Hartz says his SPAC doesn’t have a specific target in mind yet.
-But he does takes issue with the word “target,” preferring instead “partner” company.
+In the meantime, asked if his SPAC has a specific target in mind already, Hartz says it does not.
+He also takes issue with the word “target.”